entailment/entailmate/README.md

 ## Features

+1. **Context-Aware Suggestions**: EntailMate keeps an eye on your project's libraries and data, ensuring the provided solutions are compatible with your project's specifications.

-1. **Documentation Search**: EntailMate offers AI-powered smart documentation search to guide you through your coding journey.
-It understands the context and semantics of your project, hence delivering the most relevant search results.
+2. **Tech Documentation Q&A**: EntailMate offers AI-powered smart documentation search to guide you through your coding journey.

-2. **Code Generation**: EntailMate leverages AI models to generate code snippets tailored to your requirements, saving time and reducing the possibility of errors.
+3. **Code Generation**: EntailMate leverages AI models to generate code snippets tailored to your requirements, saving time and reducing the possibility of errors.

-3. **Libraries & Data Awareness**: EntailMate keeps an eye on your project's libraries and data, ensuring the provided solutions are compatible with your project's specifications.

-4. **Context-Sensitive Suggestions**: With its understanding of your codebase, EntailMate provides you with valuable context-sensitive suggestions that can make your coding more efficient.

-5. **Interoperability**: Works seamlessly with a wide array of languages and frameworks.
+4. **Interoperability**: Works seamlessly with a wide array of languages and frameworks.

 ---